by Tammy Taylor~

 I canned them for 5 minutes after the water returned to a boil.
 Then I brought them out and placed them on a towel on my counter, allowing them to cool overnight.
 It was delightful to hear all the PINGS as the jars sealed one by one.
 The jelly turned out a lovely amber color. (swoon…) Isn’t it beautiful??

 Since I still had the other half of my infusion in the fridge I went ahead and made another batch of jelly.
-Homemade jelly makes great, well-loved, personal gifts.
+Homemade jelly makes great, well-received & very personal gifts.

 So go on out & grab some of those fragrant clover blossoms & make some jelly!
 Yes I’ll share my recipe.
 You’re welcome!